Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 Description of the illustration map_layers3.gif

 - Click the Sort Layers By Zoom Level button to list the layers in ascending or descending order based on visibility on the map.
-This button is unavailable when layers are listed in the proper order.The sort order that’s specified here does not affect the order in which layers are applied on the map.
+This button is unavailable when layers are listed in the proper order.The sort order that’s specified here doesn't affect the order in which layers are applied on the map.
 Instead, the sorting order affects the zoom levels.
 For example, the States layer might have zoom levels 1 through 3 and the Cities layer has zoom levels 4 through 9.
 The lower layers have the lower zoom level numbers.
-The zoom levels that you specify correspond to the tick marks on the zoom slider on the map.You can include both layers that have been associated with a BI column by using the Edit Layer dialog and layers that have not been associated.
+The zoom levels that you specify correspond to the tick marks on the zoom slider on the map.You can include both layers that have been associated with a column by using the Edit Layer dialog and layers that haven't been associated.
 Ensure that BI layers are ordered higher than non-BI layers.
 If a non-BI layer is ordered higher than any BI layers, then the non-BI layer is displayed on top of the lower BI layers on the map, which prevents the BI layers from being interactive.

 - Click the Turn On Layer Visibility or Turn Off Layer Visibility button to control the visibility of layers on the map.
 Use the buttons to indicate whether the layer is visible in the Preview map in this dialog only.
 The layer is still visible on a map view.
 You can modify the zoom levels for a layer with a visibility turned off.